-Preface

-Aims and scope of the workshop.
-Information for real life AI applications is usually pervaded by uncertainty and subject to change, and thus demands for non-classical reasoning approaches.
+Aims and scope of the workshop Information for real life AI applications is usually pervaded by uncertainty and subject to change, and thus demands for non-classical reasoning approaches.
 At the same time, psychological findings indicate that human reasoning cannot be completely described by classical logical systems.
 Knowledge representation offers a rich palette of methods for uncertain reasoning both to describe human reasoning and to model AI approaches.
 Its many facets like qualitative vs. quantitative reasoning, defeasible and analogical reasoning, causal reasoning for action and planning, as well as nonmonotonicity and belief revision, including techniques from machine learning, among many others, have become very active fields of research.
 Beyond computational aspects, these methods aim to reflect the rich variety of human reasoning in uncertain and dynamic environments.
 The aim of this series of workshops is to address recent challenges and to present novel approaches to uncertain reasoning and belief change in their broad senses, and in particular provide a forum for research work linking different paradigms of formal and cognitive reasoning.
-Previous events of the Workshop on Dynamics of Knowledge and Belief (DKB) took place in Osnabrück (2007), Paderborn (2009), Berlin (2011), and Koblenz (2013), previous editions of the Workshop on KI & Kognition (KIK) took place in Saarbrücken (2012), Koblenz (2013), and Stuttgart (2014), and a joint workshop took place in Dresden (2015).
+Previous events of the Workshop on Dynamics of Knowledge and Belief (DKB) took place in Osnabrück (2007), Paderborn (2009), Berlin (2011), and Koblenz (2013), previous editions of the Workshop on KI & Kognition (KIK) took place in Saarbrücken (2012), Koblenz (2013), and Stuttgart (2014), and joint workshops took place in Dresden (2015) and Dortmund (2017).

-Syllogistic challenge.
-At this year's KI conference in Dortmund we organized a challenge on cognitive computational modeling of human syllogistic reasoning.
-The ultimate goal of cognitive modeling is to explain underlying cognitive processes while approximating the answer distributions generated by humans.
-The competition is inspired by the observation that so far any existing psychological theory is deviating significantly from the data.

-Focus of the workshop.
-This year, again we put a special focus on papers that provide a base for connecting formal-logical models of knowledge representation and cognitive models of reasoning, addressing formal as well as experimental or heuristic issues.
-Reflecting this focus, the workshop Formal and Cognitive Reasoning at KI 2017 was organized jointly by the GI special interest groups FG Wissensrepräsentation und Schließen and FG Kognition.

-This volume contains the papers presented at the DKB/KIK 2017 workshop on formal and cognitive reasoning held on 26-Sep-2017 in Dortmund.
-There were ten submissions to the workshop.
+Focus of the workshop This year, again we put a special focus on papers that provide a base for connecting formal-logical models of knowledge representation and cognitive models of reasoning, addressing formal as well as experimental or heuristic issues.
+Reflecting this focus, the workshop Formal and Cognitive Reasoning at KI 2018 was organized jointly by the GI special interest groups FG Wissensrepräsentation und Schließen and FG Kognition.
+This volume contains the papers presented at the DKB/KIK 2018 workshop on formal and cognitive reasoning held on 25-Sep-2018 in Berlin.
+There were seven submissions to the workshop.
 Each submission was reviewed by two program committee members.
-The committee decided to accept seven papers, two of them as short papers.
-In consequence, the workshop hosted contributions from diverse fields such as belief change, analysing approaches for knowledge representation and reasoning using computer games, unsupervised text annotation, high-dimensional regression methods, symbolic models of cognition, and syllogistic reasoning.
+The committee decided to accept five papers.
+In consequence, the workshop hosted contributions from diverse fields such as ontology-based query answering, belief change, probabilistic reasoning, intelligent agents, and non-monotonic reasoning.
+The program was enriched this year by two interesting keynote talks: Tom Gordon presented a computational model of argument based on argumentation schemes that overcomes simplifying assumptions in many of the state-of-the-art approaches to computational argumentation and is able to address general problem solving.
+Ute Schmid provided a brief history of machine learning research followed by a presentation of specific approaches of symbolic machine learning towards explainable AI.

-Acknowledgments.
-The organizers of this workshop would like to thank the organizers of the KI 2017 conference in Dortmund for their excellent support.
+Acknowledgments The organizers of this workshop would like to thank the organizers of the KI 2018 conference in Berlin for their excellent support.
 We also would like to thank the members of the program committee for their help in selecting and improving the submitted papers, and finally all participants of the workshop for their contributions.
 Our wish is that new inspirations and collaborations between the contributing disciplines will emerge from this workshop.

-Christoph Beierle, Gabriele Kern-Isberner, Marco Ragni, Frieder Stolzenburg

-Workshop Organizers and Co-Chairs

-Christoph Beierle FernUniversität in Hagen, Germany Gabriele Kern-Isberner TU Dortmund, Germany

-Marco Ragni Universität Freiburg, Germany Frieder Stolzenburg Hochschule Harz, Germany

-Program Committee

-Thomas Barkowsky Universität Bremen, Germany Christoph Beierle FernUniversität in Hagen, Germany

-Gerhard Brewka Universität Leipzig, Germany

-Emmanuelle-Anna Dietz TU Dresden, Germany

-Christian Freksa Universität Bremen, Germany

-Ulrich Furbach Universität Koblenz-Landau, Germany

-Andreas Herzig IRIT - CNRS, France Steffen Hölldobler TU Dresden, Germany

-Manfred Kerber University of Birmingham, UK Gabriele Kern-Isberner TU Dortmund, Germany Gerhard Lakemeyer RWTH Aachen, Germany Bernhard Nebel Universität Freiburg, Germany

-Henri Prade IRIT-CNRS, France

-Marco Ragni Universität Freiburg, Germany

-Hans Rott Universität Regensburg, Germany

-Ute Schmid Universität Bamberg, Germany

-Claudia Schon Universität Koblenz-Landau

-Frieder Stolzenburg Hochschule Harz

-Matthias Thimm Universität Koblenz-Landau, Germany Paul Thorn Universität Düsseldorf, Germany

-Hans Tompits

-TU Wien, Austria

-Christoph Wernhard

-TU Dresden, Germany